SmarDex-Ecosystem/usdn-contracts/whitepaper/whitepaper.typ

 (see @sec:long_pnl).

 When the protocol is balanced, the vault balance is exactly equal to the borrowed amount of the long side (@sec:imbalance).
-To incentivize this equilibrium, the protocol charges a funding fee to the side with the higher
+To incentivize this equilibrium, the protocol charges a @funding to the side with the higher
 @trading_expo, and rewards this amount to the other side (see @sec:funding).

 = USDN Token <sec:token>